Composable Sketches for Functions of Frequencies: Beyond the Worst Case: The Advice Model

 \section{The Advice Model}

-In this section, we assume that in addition to the input, we are provided with an oracle access to an ``advice'' model.
+In this section, we assume that in addition to the input, we are provided with oracle access to an ``advice'' model.
 When presented with a key $x$, the advice model returns a prediction $a_x$ for the total frequency of $x$ in the data.
-For simplicity, we assume that predictions are the same for all queries with the same key.

-This model is similar to the model used in a recent paper about frequency estimation \cite{hsuIKV:ICLR2019}.
+For simplicity, we assume that the advice model consistently returns the same prediction for all queries with the same key.
+This model is similar to the model used in \cite{hsuIKV:ICLR2019}.

-A detailed description of our sketch structure and the corresponding estimators (including proofs) is provided in Appendix~\ref{adviceappendix:sec}.
 At a high level, our sampling sketch takes size parameters $(k_h,k_p,k_u)$, maintains a set of at most $k_h+k_p+k_u$ keys, and collects the exact frequencies $w_x$ for these stored keys.
-The primary component of the sketch is a weighted-sample-by-advice of size $k_p$.
-Our sketch stores keys according to two additional criteria in order to provide robustness to the prediction quality of the advice: \begin{itemize} \item The top-$k_h$ keys by advice.
+The primary component of the sketch is a weighted sample by advice of size $k_p$.
+Every time an element with key $x$ arrives, we query the advice model and get $a_x$.
+The weighted sample by advice is a sample of $k_p$ keys according to the weights $f(\boldsymbol{a})$.
+Our sketch stores keys according to two additional criteria in order to provide robustness to the prediction quality of the advice: \begin{itemize} \item The top $k_h$ keys according to the advice model.
 This provides tolerance to inaccuracies in the advice for these heaviest keys.
 Since these keys are included with probability $1$, they will not contribute to the error. \item A uniform sample of $k_u$ keys.
-This allows keys that are "below average" in their contribution to $\|f(\boldsymbol{w})\|_1$ to be represented appropriately in the sample, regardless of the accuracy of the advice.
+This allows keys that are ``below average'' in their contribution to $\|f(\boldsymbol{w})\|_1$ to be represented appropriately in the sample, regardless of the accuracy of the advice.
 This provides robustness to the accuracy of the advice on these very infrequent keys and ensures they are not undersampled.
 Moreover, this ensures that all active keys ($w_x>0$), including those with potentially no advice ($a_x=0$), have a positive probability of being sampled.
 This is necessary for unbiased estimation. \end{itemize}

-We provide an unbiased estimator that smoothly combines the different sketch components and provides the following guarantees: \begin{lemma} Suppose the advice model is such that for some $c_p,c_u \geq 0$ and $h\geq 0$, all keys $x$ that are active ($w_x>0$) and not in the $h$ largest advice values of active keys ($a_x < \{a_y \mid w_y>0 \}_{(n-h+1)}\}$) satisfy
+We provide an unbiased estimator that smoothly combines the different sketch components and provides the following guarantees. \begin{theorem} Suppose the advice model is such that for some $c_p,c_u \geq 0$ and $h\geq 0$, all keys $x$ that are active ($w_x>0$) and not in the $h$ largest advice values of active keys ($a_x < \{a_y \mid w_y>0 \}_{(n-h+1)}$) satisfy